 “It certainly seems that crowdfunding hasn’t been in the news as much as it was in years past.
 The novelty of social fundraising has worn off and I think the industry needs to reach out to small business owners to bring them to the benefits of rewards-based crowdfunding.
 If it can do that, the future will bring new interest and mainstream popularity.
 If crowdfunding can’t bring new interest to the space then we could see more platforms shut down or merge with others to survive.

-On the side of social giving, I think crowdfunding will continue to grow, but platforms need to do more to help campaigns understand how to reach those first-level connections that are necessary to take a project to the larger crowd.”
+On the side of social giving, I think crowdfunding will continue to grow, but platforms need to do more to help fundraisers understand how to reach those first-level connections that are necessary to take a project to the larger crowd.”

 Haje Jan Kamps is a writer at TechCrunch, who writes about crowdfunding among other things.
 Haje said:

 “I feel that crowdfunding has matured a lot over the last few years.
 There was a period where people were very naive about the novelty of the platform.
 In a way, that’s a good thing.
-For my very first crowdfunding campaign, I was able to get press coverage based just on the fact that this was a Kickstarter campaign.
+For my very first crowdfunding fundraiser, I was able to get press coverage based just on the fact that this was a Kickstarter fundraiser.
 Those days are gone – and that’s a good thing.

 I’m encouraged that we’re starting to use crowdfunding as yet another commerce channel.
 As part of that, people are starting to do their due diligence a bit more, and being more conscious of what they are investing their hard-earned money in.